UptimeVentures/www/content/posts/2018/03/designing-in-the-open/index.md

 Open binary formats empower this brand of radical market disruption, [and erase Western bias in critical systems.][tom-dale-w]

 Sounds good, right?
 There's one more hurdle we must clear: developer experience.
 Last year, SitePoint declared, ["Modern JavaScript Development is Hard"][sitepoint]&mdash; and they're right!&mdash; I've watched developers struggle to understand essential front-end tools even before the dawn of "modern" JavaScript.
+Yet, despite mounting evidence, some will argue opaque binaries are harmful.

 Can we resolve this final concern by applying principals of open design?

 In a word: yes.
 The blog you're reading at this very moment, and several programs that I'll mention later, indicate we believe so.